-1. Criteria for MBC Provisional Approval
+1. Criteria for MBC Provisional Approval or Recommendation for Special Use

 - Provisional Approval 1 will be awarded to those varieties that demonstrate useful malting quality in micro-malting tests following the first Recommended List trial harvest.